 Contact us to find out more about our training and consultancy packages

-While our support can help individuals to progress from Temporary Accommodation, we recognise the current housing model is inherently flawed and exploitative.
+While our support can help individuals to progress from temporary accommodation, we recognise the current housing model is inherently flawed and exploitative.
 We want to empower young people to use

 there lived experience to build solidarity and collaborate with those in similar situations to challenge the systems that oppress them.
 We reinvest our profits to bring about sustainable change in the housing sector